 Likewise, the institution will develop initiatives that promote compliance with the international commitments made by Peru, in order to be critically reevaluated and recognized in the administration of justice and for the improvement of the society.

-Civil society entities have also provided their contributions; even APRODEH (Association for Human Rights) has published an important analysis on the subject.
+Civil society entities have also provided their contributions; APRODEH (Association for Human Rights) has also published an important analysis on the subject.

 We hope that the national plans can be implemented and applied successfully and with the help of all Peruvians who want the enhancement of the fundamental rights of persons with disabilities as well as their timely, decent attention on equality of opportunities.
 The task is not easy; just to cite an example, more than 60% of the Justice of the Peace Courts in Peru are located on high floors in buildings without an elevator.
 Access to justice is an urgent task.

 As a legal adviser in the Ministry of Foreign Affairs of Peru, Mr. Vega revises bills and supreme decrees.

 Mr. Vega served on the intersectoral commissions with respect to disability issues and legislation, including the Commission on the implementation of the National Plan for Equal Opportunities and the Commission for the Implementation of the UN CRPD in Peru.
 He has also served as Advisor to the Disability Commission of the Congress of the Republic.